invictustitan2/aperion-chat-private/docs/DEPLOY_PROD_RUN.md

   - Expected: Access prompts you to authenticate.
   - Expected after auth: UI loads and can fetch `/v1/identity` successfully.

+Note: Any browser-visible custom headers must be namespaced under `X-Aperion-*` to remain compatible with strict credentialed CORS preflight.

+#### 4.2.1 Access bypass for static assets (recommended)

+Browsers fetch some assets (PWA manifest + icons, favicon) very early and may do so before an Access session exists.
+If these requests get redirected to Access, you can see noisy console errors and failed PWA installs.

+In Cloudflare Zero Trust, add an Access policy (or separate Access application) to bypass Access for these exact paths on `https://chat.aperion.cc`:

+- `/manifest.json`
+- `/icon-192.png`
+- `/icon-512.png`
+- `/favicon.ico`

+Keep the main application routes protected by Access.

 ### 4.3 WebSocket

 Run the included smoke script: